 The linear stage is well-suited for integration into a variety of applications.
-A single component may be attached directly to the stage using the center 8-32 tapped hole, or the four 4-40 tapped holes may be used to secure an adapter plate, such as the MMP1 or RB13P1, or other fixture.
+A single component may be attached directly to the stage using the center 8-32 (M4) tapped hole, or the four 4-40 (M3) tapped holes may be used to secure an adapter plate, such as MMP1(/M) or RB13P1(/M), or other fixture.
+The setup pictured at the top of the page shows one implementation of the stage, which includes an adapter plate.
+Please see below for details.